 What's the value in paying points?

-Mortgage shoppers naturally want to lock in the lowest mortgage rates possible.
-However, the fees associated with your loan are an important reason why you shouldn't shop for a mortgage simply based on the lowest interest rate available.
+As a mortgage shopper, you'll naturally want to get the lowest rate you can.
+But points and fees associated with various loans are an important reason why you shouldn't shop based only on the lowest interest rate.

-As a general rule of thumb, a discount point paid today usually shaves no more than a quarter or eighth of a percentage point off your rate.
-The ratio isn't a constant.
+One point paid today usually shaves no more than a quarter or eighth of a percentage point off your rate.
+That ratio isn't a constant.
 The ratio applied to your loan depends on market conditions, market rates, your lender's policies, and the type of mortgage and term you choose.

 Points impact interest, equity and loan size

-- Pay one discount point in addition to your closing costs for a lower interest rate of 3.25 percent
+1. Pay $2,000, one discount point, in addition to your closing costs for a lower rate of 4 percent.

-- Pay no points at all, leaving your interest rate unchanged at 3.50 percent
+2. Pay no points, leaving your rate unchanged at 4.25 percent.

 Paying points on an ARM

-Again, each borrower's financial situation is different, so the decision to pay or not pay points comes down to the cash reserves you have available at closing.
+Each borrower's financial situation is unique, so the decision to pay or not pay points may come down to the cash reserves you have available when closing your mortgage loan.